industrial-edge/Performance-Analytics/README.md

 ### General Task

 This sample application based on five S7-1500 PLCs to control the manufacturing process of a car.
 A stepper sequence that was implemented with the TIA Portal Tool “Graph” runs on each PLC.
 The Industrial Edge Device shall be connected to PLC 1 + 2 via OPC UA, to PLC 3 via S7+ and to PLC 4 + 5 via S7 using the system Edge App “S7 Connector”.
 For each implemented step the connectivity shall provide a tag that carries the step activity status.
 For each stepper sequence an asset model with the activity status needs to be configured and aligned with the related status tags.
 The option “Cycle Time Analyses” of the Edge App “Performance Insight” needs to be aligned with the asset model that represents the implemented stepper sequences in order to assign a reference duration for each step.
-The dash boards of the Edge App “Performance Insight” compares the configured and measured duration which allows localizing the steps that are causing delays.
+The dashboard of the Edge App “Performance Insight” compares the configured and measured duration which allows localizing the steps that are causing delays.

 ## Requirements